top of page

 Co-founder

-Cedric Akbar is the Executive Director of Positive Directions Equals Change, Inc., and the Director of Forensic Services for Westside Community Services, a member of the San Francisco Adult Probation Department’s Community Advisory Board, a member of the San Francisco Local Homeless Coordinating Board, and holds a seat on the City and County of San Francisco’s Community Corrections Partnership as an expert in substance abuse treatment.
-Mr. Akbar is a community thought leader in the Bayview community and Bay Area.
+Cedric Akbar serves as the Executive Director of Positive Directions Equals Change, Inc. and the Director of Forensic Services at Westside Community Services.
+He is also a member of the San Francisco Adult Probation Department’s Community Advisory Board, the San Francisco Local Homeless Coordinating Board, and the City and County of San Francisco’s Community Corrections Partnership, where he contributes his expertise in substance abuse treatment.
+Cedric is a respected thought leader in the Bayview community and the broader Bay Area.

 westside-community-services.jpg